MicrosoftDocs/powerapps-docs/powerapps-docs/user/grid-filters-advanced.md

    > [!div class="mx-imgBorder"]
    > ![Add filters](media/add_filters.gif "Add filters")

-### Add a group or nested condition
+### Add a grouped or nested condition

-To drill down further into your data, add a group or nested condition to the filters.
+To drill down further into your data, you can add grouped or nested conditions to the filters.
 For more information, see [Add a group condition to a filter](https://docs.microsoft.com/powerapps/maker/model-driven-apps/create-edit-view-filters#add-a-group-condition-to-a-filter).

    > [!div class="mx-imgBorder"]
    > ![Add a group or nested condition](media/group_condition.gif "Add a group or nested condition")